MRingive/mringive.github.io/_posts/2021-99-99-think-week.markdown

 I finished [Goodbye, Things: The New Japanese Minimalism][goodbye-things], read a bunch of posts on [becomingminimalist][becomingminimalist], [zenhabits][zenhabits], [mnmlist][mnmlist], and [Medium][medium-minimalism].

 I also experienced minimalism in action.
 At least I believe so.
-In Goodbye, Things, Fumio Sasaki uses travel as an example of the freeing feeling that de-clutting and minimizing can bring.
+In [Goodbye, Things][goodbye-things], Fumio Sasaki uses travel as an example of the freeing feeling that de-cluttering and minimizing can bring.
 Re-reading that passage resonates with me in a way that is hard to describe&mdash;it is so spot on: how I pack all sorts of items in fear that I may need them.
 Yet I feel nervous that I have forgotten something as I walk out the door.
 And finally, how I realize none of that matters and I will be okay.
 And the freedom this feeling gives me.

 _"You set down your bag and step out for a walk around the neighborhood.
 You feel light on your feet, like you could keep walking forever.
 You have the freedom to go wherever you want.
-Time is on your side..."_ - Goodbye, Things by Fumio Sasaki
+Time is on your side..."_ - [Goodbye, Things by Fumio Sasaki][goodbye-things]

 ## Why I'm Interested